acailic/acailic.github.io/_notes/aws-das-review-1.md

 - Encryption in flight using the HTTPS endpoint
 - Can enable SSE (Server Side Encryption) using KMS
 • Can set the CMK (Customer Master Key) we want to use
-• SSE only encrypts the body, not the metadata (message ID, timestamp,
+• SSE only encrypts the body, not the metadata (message ID, timestamp)
 - IAM policy must allow usage of SQS
 - SQS queue access policy
 • Finer grained control over IP